imperva/terraform-provider-dsfhub/website/docs/guides/module_azure_mysql.md

 layout: "dsfhub"
 page_title: "AZURE MYSQL - Event Hub"
 description: |-
-  Provides an combined example of creating an AZURE MYSQL database, associated configurations for audit logs, onboarding to the DSFHUB with necessary configs for the DSF Agentless Gateway to access.
+  Provides a combined example of creating an AZURE MYSQL database, associated configurations for audit logs, onboarding to the DSFHUB with necessary configs for the DSF Agentless Gateway to access.
 ---

 # Azure MYSQL Onboarding Template